Lee Morris (footballer)

-Lee Morris (born 30 April 1980) is an English football manager and former footballer.
-He has previously played for Sheffield United, Derby County and Leicester City among others.
-He is currently the head coach of SC United Bantams.
+Lee Morris (born 30 April 1980) is an English football manager and former player.
+He has previously played as a forward for Sheffield United, Derby County and Leicester City among other teams.
+He is the head coach of SC United Bantams.

 Club career

 Morris was born in Blackpool, Lancashire, during his father Colin's time with the town's club and followed his father into football.
 He began his career with York City's Centre of Excellence before becoming a trainee at Sheffield United.
 He signed a professional contract with United on 24 December 1997 before making 26 league appearances and scoring six goals for the first team.
 This caught Derby County's attention and in the winter of 1999 he transferred for a then club record fee of £3 million, making him the 4th most expensive teenager in British football history.
 During his time at Derby County he scored 17 goals in 92 league games, including playing in the famous 1–0 win at Old Trafford vs Manchester United, and scoring the winning goal against Spurs.
 He then had a short loan spell at Huddersfield Town, where he scored once against Barnsley.

 At the start of 2004 he moved to Leicester City where he started only 10 games.
 His time at the Walkers Stadium was plagued by knee injury, and he was released at the end of the 2005/06 season.
 Seizing the opportunity Yeovil Town snapped up Morris on a free transfer on 2 August 2006.
-He had a successful season there, being part of the squad which finished in Yeovil's highest ever league position at the time, and played at Wembley in the play off final against Blackpool after scoring in the famous 5–2 victory against Nottingham Forest in the semi final.
+He had a successful season there, being part of the squad which finished in Yeovil's highest ever league position at the time, and played at Wembley in the play off final against Blackpool after scoring in the famous 5–2 victory against Nottingham Forest in the semi-final.
 Lee left Yeovil on 11 March 2008 owing to injuries, before joining Burton Albion in August 2008, initially on non-contract terms.
 Morris then signed with Burton for the rest of the season, which was Burton's most successful season, winning the Blue Square Premiership and gaining status in the football league for the 1st time.